 Minnesota’s 856 incorporated towns are about to get the spotlight they deserve, thanks to traveler, writer, and historian Seth Varner.
-Through his Wandermore in Minnesota project, Seth is embarking on a year-long journey to document the history, charm, and unique character of every single city in the state.
-With a passion for small-town stories and a love of the road, Seth is on a mission to preserve and promote the heart of Minnesota’s communities—big and small.
+Through his Wandermore in Minnesota project, Seth has completed a year-long journey to document the history, charm, and unique character of every single city in the state.
+With a passion for small-town stories and a love of the road, Seth mission is to preserve and promote the heart of Minnesota’s communities—big and small.

 At Bollig Engineering, we know firsthand the importance of small towns.
 As our purpose states, “We are neighbors serving neighbors, working to strengthen, preserve, and transform the future and quality of life of communities.”
 Our work helps communities across Minnesota build sustainable infrastructure, protect their water resources, and plan for the future.
 That’s why we’re proud to support Seth and his mission.
 Like Seth, we believe that small towns matter and deserve to be celebrated.